WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-project_proposal_detecting_sensitive_textual_content.md

    performance issues can be ameliorated through caching hashes with Redis.

 The only significant downside that I think exists is the delay between unblurring and displaying the full image due to needing to download the full unblurred image.
 However, I think this is balanced out by the bytes saved over the network in _not_ sending images that might potentially never be unblurred.

+More important, however, is getting the benefits of this broad feature out to users as soon as we can without compromising on the initial quality.
+We can do so using client-side CSS blurring.

 For reviewers: **What are you feelings on this issue and why?**.
-One alternative to going straight for BlurHash, if we wanted to get blurring out the door quickly is to treat BlurHash as a future "nice to have" and use CSS blurring in the meantime.
-This would allow us to get a fully working feature slightly more quickly.
-I'm not totally convinced it'd be _that_ much faster though.
-Like I said above, BlurHash looks complicated, but really only in comparison to how simple the CSS approach is.
-Anything would look complicated when compared to just adding a CSS filter style to something.

-##### Important detail
+Do you think it is worth investing time up front in BlurHash, LQIP, or another solution; or is it fine to push that off to a later date as a potential future improvement to the feature?

+## Measurements and success criteria

 The success of this project rests on the completion of its technical implementation.
 However, we can add the following events to the API and frontend